freeCodeCamp/freeCodeCamp/guide/english/bootstrap/buttons/index.md

 Outlined buttons are a part of Bootstrap since version 4, please be sure that you are using the right version if you are unable to get them to work.

-_Note: Do not include the dot in the HTML Class Attribute, referring to the classes with a dot is only used when adjusting the classes in CSS._
+_Note: Do not include the dot in the HTML Class Attribute.
+Referring to the classes with a dot is only used when adjusting the classes in CSS._

 #### More Information:
 * <a href='https://getbootstrap.com/docs/4.0/components/buttons/' target='_blank' rel='nofollow'>Bootstrap Buttons documentation</a>